yavuzbilginoglu/vue-apollo-firebase-bkm/README.md

 # vue-apollo-firebase-bkm

-E-commorce web site project clon of the bkm-kitap.com
+bkm-kitap.com's clone e-commerce site project

-Building with vue.js.
+Used vue.js for front-end.

 Used Firebase for User Authentication.